Changing lives through higher education

 In 2001, the Trust established the Nina Mason Pulliam Legacy Scholars program to open doors of opportunity for men and women seeking college degrees.
 The individuals selected by the four participating universities and community colleges to be Nina Scholars all aspire to overcome financial, social and physical challenges.

-Nina Scholar at IUPUI
+Nina Scholar at ASU

 There are three targeted populations: